tmoreland72/tmoreland72/README.md

 Currently, I am a functional full-stack developer.
 </p>

 > :thinking: Fun fact #1: I started my programming career as a Marine in 1991.
-I was originally taught COBOL and then spent the remainder of my career 4-year tour developing in ADA while helping support the largest connected network in the world (running Banyan Vines).
-I spent time in California, North Carolina, Virginia and Okinawa, Japan.
+I was originally taught COBOL and then spent the remainder of my 4-year obligation developing in ADA while helping support the largest connected network in the world (running Banyan Vines).
+I spent time in California, North Carolina, Virginia and Okinawa, Japan.  ...funny thing was I wanted to be a sniper but scored too high on the ASVAB...

 > :thinking: Fun fact #2: I retired from from my previous business, [Identity Automation](https://www.identityautomation.com) in 2019.
 I built that business from a 1 person solo act to a 120+ person software company over a course of 15 years.
 Now I'm back to coding and building tools and apps that I enjoy using in hopes that others will to.